ayushakya/Catch-22/README.md

 # Catch-22

-### Scratch Project done as part of CS50: Intorduction to Programming
+### Scratch Project done as part of CS50: Introduction to Computer Science

 A Simple 2-player game where the player has to collect falling objects from the sky.